rjperes/Postal.NET/README.md

     Postal.Box.Publish("channel", "topic", "Does not appear because the subscription was disposed!");

-A message can either be sent synchronously or asynchronously.
-Subscriptions do not prevent garbage collection.
+A message can either be sent synchronously or asynchronously and if there are subscribers to it, it will raise an event (one or more subscriptions being triggered).
+Subscriptions do not prevent the garbage collection of the subscriber.
+There are some handy extensions for common tasks:

+- **Once**: only handles an event once, then unsubcribes from it
+- **MultiPublish**: publishes a number of events at once

+The interface is decoupled from the actual implementation and it can be easily switched.

-You can find more examples in the [GitHub repository](https://github.com/rjperes/Postal.NET).
+You can find more examples in the [GitHub repository](https://github.com/rjperes/Postal.NET) in the **Postal.NET.Test** project.

 ##Installation
 You can either: